e7o-de/moments/README.md

 and the client won't connect, check `nestatat` if it bound to IPv6 only, this seems to be an issue in some cases (like on MacOS).

+If you really wanna abuse this server for production or debugging purposes in a team environment, check the env variable `PHP_CLI_SERVER_WORKERS`.

 ## Setup in nginx

 This is the approach you can go: